Establishment of Public Housing Preservation and Redevelopment

 Policy, Goals and Principles

-The Housing Authority of the City of Annapolis (HACA), with input from Board of Commissioners, Staff, and various stakeholders are endeavoring to develop policy direction for the preservation and redevelopment of public housing.
-We believe the collective contribution of all stakeholders will invaluably impact the human, technical and financial resources needed to preserve and continually improve our physical assets and investments.
+The Housing Authority of the City of Annapolis (HACA), with input from Board of Commissioners, staff, and various stakeholders, is endeavoring to develop policy direction for the preservation and redevelopment of public housing.
+We believe the collective contribution of all stakeholders will invaluably impact the human, technical, and financial resources needed to preserve and continually improve our physical assets and investments.

 - Develop policy goals that inform the establishment of housing Preservation and Redevelopment Guiding Principles that direct the implementation of those policy goals.